2016 AVCA Regional Coach of the Year

 2016 CAC Coach of the Year

 In just five years at the helm, head coach Matt Troy has quickly built the University of Mary Washington into a regional and national power.
 Troy enters his sixth season in Fredericksburg with high expectations with a large returning group that has a vast experience in NCAA Tournament play.

 UMW is coming off a 19-10 season in 2017, where they fell one game short of a third straight NCAA Tournament appearance, falling in five games in the CAC Championship.

 The Eagles turned in a dominant campaign in 2016, finishing with a 31-4 record and advanced all the way to the NCAA Tournament national quarterfinals - the furthest any team from the Capital Athletic Conference has ever advanced.
 Along the way, the Eagles captured the CAC Championship for the first time since 1991 and hosted the first three rounds of NCAA Tournament play at the Anderson Center.

 That success came on the heels of a 23-8 campaign in 2015, in which the Eagles advanced to the NCAA Tournament for the first time since 1991, and for the third time ever.

 In his first season at UMW, the Eagles won 17 games and the highest winning percentage at the school in four years.
 The Eagles advanced to the semifinals of the CAC Tournament before falling by two points in the fifth set in an attempt to reach the conference title match.
-Last fall, the Eagles finished 22-12, their best winning percentage since 1997.
+In 2014, the Eagles finished 22-12, their best winning percentage since 1997.

 Prior to coaching at JHU, Troy served as the head coach at Howard Community College for one season.
 In his one season with the Dragons, he led the team to an 18-16 record and a third place finish in the conference with a 10-2 mark, as well as the top seed in the regional tournament.
 Troy also coached three of his players to All-Region honors.